bobocode-projects/java-fundamentals-exercises/5-0-functional-programming/README.md

 # <img src="https://raw.githubusercontent.com/bobocode-projects/resources/master/image/logo_transparent_background.png" height=50/>Java Functional Programming
 &nbsp;
-## Master Java funtional features and write more consice and easy to parallel code 💪
+### Master Java funtional features and write more consice and easy to parallel code 💪
 &nbsp;

 ### Why should you care?
 ⚡️ Nowadays **every Java developer uses some functional programming features in an everyday job**.
-So make sure you've check out the rest of the materials in this module and build strong skills using these language features!
+So make sure you've checked out the rest of the materials in this module and build strong skills using these language features!

 The main idea is to keep Java OO language but **enable some functional programming features**.
 It does two things:
 * makes the code more concise